Bury St Edmunds, located in the county of Suffolk, England, is a picturesque town with a rich history.

 There is not a tax on the first £125,000 of your home value, but the rate raises up to 12% over £1.5 million.

-It is evident that living in Bury St Edmunds provides a wide range of educational provisions for students of all ages.
+It is clear that Bury St Edmunds offers a variety of educational options for learners of all ages.

 Whilst having a local airport is certainly not a necessity, they can be handy when you wish to travel long distances or overseas.